stanac/LiteApiWeb/LiteApiWeb/Content/Pages/getting-started.md

 ```

 Few remarks on this controller:
- - `RestfulLinks` will tell LiteApi to ignore action names when matching the URL to controller/action
+ - `Restful` will tell LiteApi to ignore action names when matching the URL to controller/action
  - `ControllerRoute` can be used to alter the route of the controller
  - Following HTTP methods are supported: `GET`, `POST`, `PUT`, `DELETE`, more are coming in future releases
  - `HttpGet` attribute is optional